Top 10 Growth Hacks To Transform Your Support Service Business

 Make sure that all key business risks are identified, managed and mitigated and that you don’t have any time-bomb liabilities.

-Don’t let poor record keeping and documentation trip you up – contract documentation, personnel records, health and safety records, property leases and titles and insurance documentation all needs to be easily accessible and up to date.
+Don’t let poor record keeping and documentation trip you up – contract documentation, personnel records, health and safety records, property leases and titles and insurance documentation all need to be easily accessible and up to date.

-Cash, Cash And More Cash
+Cash, Cash, And More Cash

 The advice – ‘revenue is vanity, profit is sanity but cash is king’ – is probably as old as business itself.
 Just make sure you’re converting your profit to cash, that your cash conversion ratios are where they need to be and that you understand intimately the working capital needs of your business.”